 Clearly, not all road bikes are created equal.
 Seemingly-superficial differences between frames, carbon fiber layup and tube shapes really do matter and really do make a significant difference in on-road performance.
 With last year’s launch of the Scott Foil series, I was interested in finding out first-hand just what the magic sauce was.

-UPDATE: While this is the 2012 model, the same frame is still used through the 2015 models.
+UPDATE: While this is the 2012 model, the same frame used through the 2015 models.
 The 2016 Scott Foil is a new design and is even faster and racier than this model.

 - Scott Foil HMF NET, IMP Aero Carbon technology